GeeWee/geewee.github.io/_posts/2017-03-11-overcoming-rsi.md

 Things like precision navigation within files (e.g. moving 35 lines down and into the middle of the line), or navigation within large projects (file-names can have all sorts of weird naming structures that are hard to easily accommodate with voice commands).

-Voice does however works surprisingly well for dictation and simple web browsing.
+Voice does, however, work surprisingly well for dictation and simple web browsing.
 If you write a lot of regular English, such as articles during your day or spend a lot of time scrolling through websites it's worth considering as an option.

 ## Keeping warm